couchbase/kv_engine/etc/couchbase/kv/security/user.d/README.md

 The format of these files is JSON and looks like:

     {
-      "connections": 1,
+      "egress_mib_per_min": 1024,
-      "egress": 1024,
+      "ingress_mib_per_min": 1024,
-      "ingress": 1024,
+      "num_connections": 1,
-      "operations": 10
+      "num_ops_per_min": 10
     }

-* `connections` Is the total number of concurrent client connection the user may connect to the node.
+* `num_connections` Is the total number of concurrent client connection the user may connect to the node.
-* `egress` Is the total number of bytes the client may request from the server per minute.
+* `egress_mib_per_min` Is the number of million bytes the client may request from the server per minute.
 Error messages related to packet validation, access control or rate limitations will override the limit
-* `ingress` is the total number of bytes the client may send to the server per minute.
+* `ingress_mib_per_min` is the number of million bytes the client may send to the server per minute.
 Given that we can't stop the client from sending the data to the server will read the request but return a rate limited error message instead of executing the packet
-* `operations` is the total number of operations the client may execute per minute.
+* `num_ops_per_min` is the total number of operations the client may execute per minute.